ronilaukkarinen/mastodon-bird-ui/README.md

 There are other people who are working on magnificent apps for Mastodon, so I'm not going to reinvent the wheel.
 I simply like the Twitter-ish UI and Mastodon default web back-end and I want to have these combined on my instance.
 As CSS is the language I live and breathe daily, it's really easy and fast for me to create a UI like this.

+Also, Mastodon web UI works as an app already.
+See my answer [here](https://mementomori.social/@rolle/110242274361461278).

 ### Why don't you just run Mastodon Bird UI in a separate URL?

 See the previous answer.
 Mastodon Bird UI is not an app, it's a CSS file that you can use with any Mastodon instance.
 You don't need to run a separate instance just for this UI and perhaps you shouldn't either.